-Justice Lebong Morfaw épse CHIBILI is a Cameroonian Magistrate with over 24 years' experience as State Counsel and judge in the courts of the Republic of Cameroon.
-She currently serves as Advocate General at the Court of Appeal of the South West Region of Cameroon.
+Justice Lebong Morfaw épse CHIBILI is a Cameroonian Magistrate with over 24 years of experience as State Counsel and judge in the courts of the Republic of Cameroon.
+She currently serves as Advocate General at the Court of Appeal of the South West Region_of_Cameroon.

-Cameroon, in particular its two English-speaking regions has been experiencing sociopolitical instability and violence.
+Cameroon, its two English-speaking regions in particular, have been experiencing sociopolitical instability and violence.

-Despite the efforts put in place by the Government, as well as a sound domestic legal framework, reports of these human rights abuses continue.
+Despite the efforts put in place by the Government, as well as a sound domestic legal framework, reports of these human rights Abuses continue.
 Men and women of the press as well as human rights defenders have been and continue to be targeted.